Electricity sector in Iraq

-As of June 2013, the total capacity of the electricity sector in Iraq is about 10,000 megawatt (MW).

-In 2006, the average peak electricity supply was 4,280 MW falling short of demand averaged 8,180 MW by about 3,950 MW.
+Iraq's electricity generation primarily depends on fossil fuels.
+In 202, natural gas was the largest source at 50.4% of the total, followed by oil at 47.6%.
+Renewable energy, mainly from hydroelectric power, contributed 2%.
+As of 2023, the 30 gigawatts (GW) of installed capacity cannot meet summer peak demand.

+In 2021, the majority of Iraq's electricity consumption was attributed to the residential sector, which used 65.0% of the total.
+This was followed by the commercial and public services sector at 21.6%, and industrial activities at 11.2%.
+The smallest share was consumed by the agriculture and forestry sector, accounting for only 2.2%.

 According to the United States Department of Energy officials, demand for electricity has been stimulated by a growing economy and a surge in consumer purchases of appliances and electronics.
 In addition, electricity is subsidized in Iraq, which leads to increased demand.

+Due to a weak grid and institutional problems many consumers use small generators or rooftop solar panels.

 History

 Electricity entered Iraq for the first time in 1917 where the first electric machine was installed in "Khan Dala" building.

 Prior to the Gulf War, the total installed generating capacity was 5,100 MW, which fell to about 2,300 MW after the Gulf War.
 Approximately 87% of the population had access to electricity.
 A combination of wars, sanctions, looting and vandalism has however, severely affected the entire power system infrastructure in Iraq.

 During the 1991 Gulf War, the electricity system suffered severe damage.

 Several transmission lines were put out of service, electrical substations were damaged.

 While some of the damage of the 1991 war was repaired and about 4,500 MW of generating capacity was available in 1999 when Iraq reorganized its electricity sector.

 The sector was separated from the Ministry of Industry, and the Commission of Electricity (CoE) was established on June 21, 1999.

 About 4,500 MW of generating capacity became available by the end of 2002, power supply remained insufficient and unreliable.

 Programmed load shedding and unplanned power outages were frequent.